mm6/ethereum-lab2-hardhat/README.md

 In Part A, we will work without a smart contract.
 We will start the Hardhat network in its own shell and interact with the shell via a Javascript program.
-Part 1 illustrates a simple, decentralized payment system
+Part 1 illustrates client server computing and a simple decentralized payment system.

 In Part B, we will work with an ERC20 token contract.
 ERC20 tokens are at the heart of many DeFi applications.